alegrigoriev/AlegrDiff/ReadMe.txt

 F8 - hold anchor

 Problems:
+Properly set caret on EOL.
-Column to sort is not getting saved in config Horizontal scrill bar is not using the actual width Text and bytes selection change leaves white lines OnViewRefresh not defined for binary files
+Column to sort is not getting saved in config Horizontal scroll bar is not using the actual width OnViewRefresh not defined for binary files
 "Parent directory exists only in" should only print the name of base directory (or ) Problem with scroll of large binary file view